 Cheaper than you think

 Sure, you COULD spend a mountain of money in Tokyo if you want–there’s no shortage of places to shop until your wallet is flat, and you could easily subsist on expat-targeted serviced high-rise apartments in Azabu with a diet of entirely imported groceries.
 However, if you put down your ridiculous basket of Euro/NAmerica-centric things like white bread, a kilo of cheese, and a kilo of beef, and instead eat rice, tofu, and fish like a local, you’ll find Tokyo’s not nearly as expensive as its reputation suggests.
-Likewise, if you put aside your ambitions to live in Shibuya or Roppongi and instead apartment-shop more sensibly, you may find that your yen stretches much further than it would in, say, San Francisco or London.
+Likewise, if you put aside your ambitions to live in Shibuya or Roppongi and instead apartment-shop more sensibly with our guide to renting an apartment in Tokyo, you may find that your yen stretches much further than it would in, say, San Francisco or London.